 Two other options will also be considered and granted based on trainee’s specific needs:

-1. Trainees who wish to maximize their clinical training can also spend three years in clinical training as categorical internal medicine residents;
+- Trainees who wish to maximize their clinical training can also spend three years in clinical training as categorical internal medicine residents.
+Short-track in which residency training is completed in 2 years is not a requirement.
+Our goal is to provide the best experience for each individual in preparation for a physician-scientist career.

 Most PSTP scholars will stay at Duke for their fellowship training.
 The residency program and fellowship program leadership will maintain open communication during the interview process and during residency regarding fellowship match.
-All PSTP participants need to apply for subspecialty fellowship through ERAS and are not obligated to stay at Duke for fellowship.
-All fellowship positions are administered through the Match consistent with NRMP policies.
+Acceptance into PSTP includes acceptance into the subspecialty fellowship program you interviewed with, assuming a solid clinical performance during residency.
 For specific questions related to subspecialty fellowship, applicants are encouraged to directly contact the PSTP Associate and Assistant Directors.

 A significant advantage of being a trainee of the Duke Department of Medicine PSTP is the strength of research mentors and support available to trainees.
 In addition to the School of Medicine, trainees also will have the opportunity to seek mentorship from Duke faculty members from other disciplines, such as the Duke Pratt School of Engineering and the Duke Margolis Center for Health Policy.
 We encourage applicants to begin meeting with potential research advisors during their initial interview and to continue the process early during their clinical training years (PGY-1 up to PGY-4).
 We also encourage applicants to make their final choice of a research advisor in consultation with their program advisor.
 Each trainee must form an advising committee during the first year of their research training whose role is to guide their research direction, to assess their research progress, and to ensure their transition to independence.